anindyadas2001/PetCareManager/README.md

 ```bash
 ansible-playbook -i inventory setup.yml
 ```
-- Make sure to define your EC2 instances, configure RDS for PostgreSQL, and store static assets in S3.
+>[!Tip:]
+>Ensure your AWS credentials are configured and the necessary IAM roles are in place before running the playbook.

 ### 7️⃣ **Monitoring and Code Quality**
 - Use SonarQube to ensure code quality and reduce technical debt.